remyut/resonarefibris/README.md

 #WELCOME TO MY PUBLIC REPOSITORY
 ================================

-I am Remy saksik I am developing a real time Android acoustic application applied to music theory as a hobby.
+I am Remy Saksik I am developing a real time Android acoustic application applied to music theory as a hobby.

 The main feature of this project is working in an accurate way, I will be glad to give you a demo to prove the well working condition of the code.